richgel999/ufo_data/README.md

 # UFO Event Timeline Processing Tool and UAP Event Dataset

 To paraphrase [Charles Fort](https://www.forteana.org/fortsbooks.html), this is [*The Dataset of the Damned*](https://archive.org/details/bookdamnedbycha00fortgoog).
-The included C/C++ command line tool processes it from the original source formats to a common and simple data format (arrays of JSON objects+Markdown for rich text and URL's), making it usable by other applications and tools, or for AI training purposes.
+The included C/C++ command line tool processes a large amount of scraped, scanned, or imported UAP sighting/event data from the original source formats to a common and simple data format (arrays of JSON objects+Markdown for rich text and URL's), making it usable by other applications and tools, or for AI training purposes.

 A simple search engine (using WASM+Emscripten) based off this data is live [here](https://www.ufo-search.com/timeline/search.html).